nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     mlog-INSTANCE_CLASS_CODE_PROVIDERSUBSYSTEM-20210901102521-20210901102524-7bZ0LoXNbu.zip.gpg

-#### 11.1.7 Archive encryption
+#### 11.1.7 Archive encryption and grouping

 The archive files can be encrypted (`archive-encryption-enabled = true`) using GnuPG (OpenPGP compatible, RFC 4880).
 Please see e.g. [RFC 4880](https://www.ietf.org/rfc/rfc4880.txt) and [GnuPG](https://gnupg.org/) for more infomation about OpenPGP and GnuPG.

+By default the produced archive files contain messages from all the security server's members, but it's possible to group the archives by member or by subsystem if needed.
+The grouping is controlled by the setting `archive-grouping`.

 When encryption is enabled, the archiving process expects to find a server signing key in `gpg-home-directory`.
-This key is used to sign the generated archive files.
+This key is used to sign the generated archive files and is automatically generated during the security server installation.
 In case grouping is `none` or no per-member key is available the `archive-default-encryption-key` is used to encrypt archive files.
+When grouping is set to `member` or `subsystem`, the archiving process uses per-member keys if they are available in `archive-encryption-keys-dir`.

 Archive encryption keys must be OpenPGP public keys suitable for encryption.
-For example, on some host generate a keypair with defaults and no expiration and export the public key:
+In the following example, we generate a new keypair for a member with defaults and no expiration.
+The second gpg-command exports the public key.

 ```
+mkdir ~/xroad-test
-gpg --homedir ~/xroad-test --quick-generate-key INSTANCE/memberClass/memberCode default default never
+gpg --homedir ~/xroad-test --quick-generate-key INSTANCE/MEMBERCLASS/MEMBERCODE default default never
-gpg --homedir ~/xroad-test --export INSTANCE/memberClass/memberCode >INSTANCE-memberClass-memberCode.pgp
+gpg --homedir ~/xroad-test --export INSTANCE/MEMBERCLASS/MEMBERCODE >INSTANCE-MEMBERCLASS-MEMBERCODE.pgp
 ```

-Copy the public key to `encryption-keys-dir`, and rename it using a name provided by `/usr/share/xroad/scripts/keyname.sh` script (hex-encoded sha-256 digest of the member identifier).
+Copy the public key `INSTANCE-MEMBERCLASS-MEMBERCODE.pgp` to `encryption-keys-dir`, and rename it using a name provided by `/usr/share/xroad/scripts/keyname.sh` script (hex-encoded sha-256 digest of the member identifier).
+See the steps below.

 ```
 # check that the key is valid and suitable for encryption (has a (sub)key with usage E):